bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_he-is-risen-indeed.md

 ## vs. 12-19 Resurrection is the Crux of Christianity

--  "I have friends who I am quite sure are Christians who do not believe in the bodily resurrection,” says the Reverend N. T. Wright, "
+- "I have friends who I am quite sure are Christians who do not believe in the bodily resurrection,&quot; says the Reverend N. T. Wright, "

 > Romans 10:9 That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.